annie0sc/gdp-happy-health/Documents/Meetings/Client_Feedback_Nov_2020.md

 # Clients Feedback
 ## Purpose
-UI MOckups Initial Feedback from Prof. Badami
+UI Mockups Initial Feedback from Prof. Badami
 ## Summary
 Feedback from Dr. Beemer regarding video from 10/30:
 - I need to see more about the working aspect of the app.
 Water, sleep, step count etc.